 I want to speak to the Headteacher?

-Mr. Douglas is always pleased to talk to you, however we do ask that parents follow the appropriate process, firstly speaking to the class teacher, then Year Group Leader, one of the 3 Assistant Headteachers and then finally Mr. Douglas if an issue is not resolved.
-An appointment can be made through Mrs. Jones or Mrs. Pitkin.
+Mrs Barton or Mrs Pettit are always pleased to talk to you, however we do ask that parents follow the appropriate process, firstly speaking to the class teacher, then Year Group Leader and then finally either Mrs Barton or Mrs Pettit if an issue is not resolved.
+An appointment can be made through the school office.

 I notice my child has head lice?